Retrospective on two years working from home

 Back in the days when I used to work in an office I was a .NET developer and worked with C# and ASP.NET most of the time.
 I had always wanted to try some other technologies but when you work for a big company you don’t have much of a choice - you have to stick to whatever technologies the management tells you to use.
 So I never really had enough time to play with other trending development technologies.
 When I quit I continued developing ASP.NET apps but Ruby on Rails quickly became the technology I used most of the time.
 Then one year later I started developing mainly with node.js and MongoDB.
 The best way to learn a new technology is to use it in a production application!
 And every time I learned something new I felt so happy.

-For the past year my biggest passion (in terms of technologies) has been Angular.js.
-Let’s face it – websites are not what they used to be.
-Many people do not want a website anymore – what they want is a web application.
+For the past year two of my biggest passions (in terms of technologies) have been Angular.js and Golang.
+Let’s face it - websites are not what they used to be.
+Many people do not want a website anymore - what they want is a web application.
 Angular.js is my favorite tool for building single page apps and my choice when I start a new project.
 So when I became a freelancer not only could I choose what projects to work on but also which technologies to use.
-Back in the office days I had one big constraint – everything had to be written in C#.
+Back in the office days I had one big constraint - everything had to be written in C#.
 I like C# and .NET but it just doesn’t feel right for some projects.
 Now I have freedom to be creative with any technology I see fit.

 Managing my time